camunda/camunda-platform-get-started/README.md

 # Further references

-Find more information in the [Camunda Cloud Documentation][Camunda Cloud Documentation], or join the [Camunda Cloud Forum](https://forum.camunda.io) and [Camunda Cloud Slack](https://camunda-cloud.slack.com) community.
+Find more information in the [Camunda Cloud Documentation], or join the [Camunda Cloud Forum](https://forum.camunda.io) and [Camunda Cloud Slack](https://camunda-cloud.slack.com) community.